kyletolle/the-mechanism-collection/index.md

 These beings furnaces of the Song, drawing in the music and frenzy which reacted there in the crucible.
 These agents neither consequence nor reaction.
 A force of their own to tune, adjust, and modify.
 Persistence.
-The Song has always refined.
+The Song had always refined itself.
 Yet the animate surged and these empowered entities synthesized and effected change as yet impossible.
 The tumult and its turmoil thrashing energies.
 Each piece playing its own way.

 More foam accumulating from the breaching of waves upon sands.
 Each being shaping the Song differently and progressing itself in a similar manner.
-Some incorporating other animate, some new these harmonies; all fluctuating and forging further graces of the Song.
+Some incorporating other animate, some these new harmonies; all fluctuating and forging further graces of the Song.
 From these furnaces arose new beings.
 A slight extension of their progress.
 Creatures building on the success of their forebearers.
 This reproduction of progression within one area vastly different